maknelso/billquest-miscommit/README.md

 A full-stack system with web app that allows Account Managers to self-service by registering, logging in credentials, and downloading Discount Program data for their customers.

+Amazon Cognito is used to ensure that only authorized Account Managers can access the Customer information they are permitted to view.

 ## Project Structure

 - `backend/`: Contains the AWS CDK infrastructure for S3s, Lambdas, DynamoDBs, API Gateway, Cognito, CloudWatch, SNS Topic